mdevilliers/golang-k8s-template/Readme.md

 ## FAQ

-- I've made my project - what next?
+Q - I've made my project - what next?

-Run `make help` to discover the available targets
+A - Run `make help` to discover the available targets

 The Makefile assumes you have a working installation of Docker and Kubernetes.

-- Anything else?
+Q Anything else?

-For local Kubernetes development I would recommend -
+A - For local Kubernetes development I would recommend -

 - installing kubectl
 - installing [minikube](https://github.com/kubernetes/minikube)